 Extended Delivery Services

 In the beginning, meal kit services were backed by huge investments.
 However, lately, some of these companies are trending towards outside investments, especially those specializing in a particular niche.
-Plant-based Purple carrot, for instance, raised $12.8 million through funding, and Sun Basket raised $125 million from outside funding.
+Plant-based Purple carrot, for instance, raised $12.8 million through funding, and Sun Basket raised $125 million from outside financing.

-Meal Kit Industry Stats and Growth Projections in 2022
+Meal Kit Industry Stats and Growth Projections

 - The meal-kit business is worth approximately $5 billion.